Esju and Nokia Networks Use AWR Design Environment for Designing Switching-mode Power Amplifiers

 Finally, the entire amplifier was composed into a single prototype that was measured and compared with simulations.
 Accuracy of ±1 percent for peak efficiency and ± 1 dB for gain was achieved when compared to the measurements for this Class F design.

-The good results not only verified the suitability of the NI AWR Design Environment for this kind of design, but also provided credibility for the nonlinear transistor model used throughout this work.
+The good results not only verified the suitability of the AWR Design Environment for this kind of design, but also provided credibility for the nonlinear transistor model used throughout this work.

 In addition, the design team noted that the AWR software was easy to use and the APLAC simulator and high-quality transistor models were very accurate.